-LSPHP is a php handler that combines mod_lsapi+PHP.
+LSPHP is a PHP handler that combines mod_lsapi+PHP.
 LSPHP provides an opportunity to use server-level caching and ensures better performance.

 This option specifies which path to pass on to the PHP-interpreter and which folder to execute php.ini from.